 Registrar (1): The registrar is responsible for tracking and updating participant attendance throughout the program and collecting participant waivers and contact information.

-- Key responsibilities include: managing the program check-in sheet either by computer or by paper, updating and sending the weekly attendance tracker to USA Basketball, distributing waivers to first-time participants and ensuring all participants have a waiver on file and collecting email contact information for each participant to be used for the prize order form.
+- Key responsibilities include: managing the program check-in sheet either by computer or by paper, updating and sending the weekly attendance tracker to USA Basketball, distributing waivers to first-time participants and ensuring all participants have a waiver on file and collecting email contact information for each participant.

 - Key responsibilities include: assisting with program and signage set up at the direction of the assistant coordinator, having knowledge of the Open Court curriculum and implementation of games and stations during each session and supervision of children during sessions.